 Now, don’t get me wrong.
 I’m not saying cutting out dairy out your diet is the only thing you have to do to lose weight; there are other factors you have to consider when it comes to weight loss, like staying hydrated, doing regular exercise and following a healthy diet, but cutting out dairy products will make you lose weight faster than if you don’t.

 And if you think you can never give up cheese or other dairy products, not to worry!
-You don’t have to give them up because they are many alternative dairy products on the market today.
-You can get dairy-free cheese, milk, yoghurt etc. which all taste delicious and come without the saturated fat and cholesterol.
+You don’t have to give them up because they are many alternative dairy products in almost every major supermarket these days.
+You can get dairy-free cheese, milk, yoghurt etc. which all taste delicious and come with way less saturated fat and no cholesterol.

 One egg has as much cholesterol as one big mac making it clear that eggs are far from a weight loss food and there’s nothing healthy about them!
 They promote obesity and disease and like all animal products, you should work towards eliminating them from your diet for good.

-In the last 10 years, media outlets have been exposing the health consequences of consuming red meat and many people are now aware that red meat is very unhealthy and is linked to heart disease, type 2 diabetes and certain cancers and because of this, many people turn to chicken and fish thinking its the healthier and leaner option but this couldn’t be further from the truth.
+In the last 10 years, media outlets have been exposing the health consequences of consuming red meat and more and more people are becoming aware that red meat is very unhealthy and is linked to diseases and because of this, many people turn to chicken and fish thinking its the healthier and leaner option but this couldn’t be further from the truth.

-Both chicken and fish are no better than red meat as they also contain saturated fat and cholesterol and are also linked to obesity and chronic diseases.
+Both chicken and fish are not much better than red meat as they also contain saturated fat and cholesterol and are also linked to obesity and chronic diseases.

 Switching from red meat to white meat doesn’t lower bad cholesterol and still puts you at risk of developing all the diseases associated with red meat.

 The bottom line is all animal products are high in fat by default and are all linked to weight gain, which leads to obesity and disease.
-So if you want to lose weight and maintain a lean, healthy body you must eliminate all animal foods from your diet.
+So if you want to lose weight and maintain a healthy body, you must eliminate all animal foods from your diet.